CubeZeero/CubeZeero/README.md

 my main job is as a designer.

-Please don't blame me if the code is crap.
+please don't blame me if the code is crap.

+**This is a hobby, so development will proceed irregularly.**

 ## Main Project